 All food premises must comply with the Food Act 2014 to ensure safe and suitable food production.
 Our Environmental Health Officers can help you work your way through this - just call or visit our Customer Services team to get started.

 The Act brings in the following new food safety measures:

 1. Food Control Plans: A food control plan sets out the steps a business making or selling higher-risk foods needs to take to make safe food.
 It is used to identify food safety risks, and to show how they're being managed.

-2. National Programmes: A national programme is the way that lower-risk food businesses operate under the Food Act 2014.To find out where you fit in, you can use the ‘Where Do I Fit?’ tool on the Ministry of Primary Industries website.
+2. National Programmes: A national programme is the way that lower-risk food businesses operate under the Food Act 2014.To find out where you fit in, you can use the "My Food Rules" tool on the Ministry of Primary Industries website.

 When you have a location in mind, you can submit a brief business proposal by emailing email@example.com and we will be in contact with you to help with the opening of your food business.